-Here is how we can begin to build emotional flexibility and tolerate unpleasant feelings and emotions so that we can overcome emotional eating - for good.
+Here is how you can begin to build emotional flexibility and tolerate unpleasant feelings and emotions so that you can overcome emotional eating - for good.

 Example of intensifying thoughts: I hate this body or I have no willpower or self-control.

 Example of coping thoughts: I create space for this difficult experience and doing so allow it to flow through me or I am learning to care for myself more deeply by being present to my inner world.